 Because of the sheer amount of functionality and objects available to you, ArcObjects is more challenging to learn than simple Python scripting.
 Usually, an equivalent task takes many more lines of code to write in ArcObjects than in a Python script.
 However, when you use ArcObjects, you have much greater control over what happens in your program.
 You can take a small piece of functionality and use it without the overhead of a tool or all the other parameters that come with a tool.

 Limits with user interface customization prior to ArcGIS 10.1

-To allow a greater degree of interactivity between the ArcMap user interface and Python scripts, ArcGIS 10.1 introduces the concept of a Python add-in.
-These allow you to attach Python logic to a limited set of actions you perform in ArcMap, such as zooming the map, opening a new map document, or clicking a button on a custom toolbar.
+To allow a greater degree of interactivity between the ArcMap user interface and Python scripts, at ArcGIS 10.1 Esri introduced the concept of a Python add-in.
+Add-ins allow you to attach Python logic to a limited set of actions you perform in ArcMap, such as zooming the map, opening a new map document, or clicking a button on a custom toolbar.
 For example, you might create an add-in that automatically adds a particular set of layers any time someone pushes a certain button on your toolbar.

 With Python add-ins, you get access to a number of user interface elements to use as a front end to your Python scripts, including toolbars, buttons, menus, combo boxes, and basic file browsing and Yes/No confirmation dialog boxes.
 There's also a set of common events that you can detect and respond to in your code, such as the map opening, the map extent changing, or the spatial reference changing.
 Although this is far from the full realm of ArcObjects and .NET customization possibilities, it gives a lot more possibilities than were available in previous versions of ArcGIS.